raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 ![Image](lab1_image21.png)

-If a password is not chosen, a third option will be displayed to create a new password in the page shown below.
+If a password doesn't exist yet, a third option will be displayed to create a new password in the page shown below.
 The displayed image does not reflect this, as a password already exists for my CSE15L account.

 ![Image](lab1_image22.png)